AICP Candidate Pilot Program

 Requirements for Step Two depend on whether the AICP Candidate Pilot Program participant was a student or a graduate at the time he or she enrolled in the program.

 Program participants must graduate to register for the exam.
-It could take APA up to six weeks to examine graduation verification documents.
+It could take APA up to four weeks to examine graduation verification documents.
 Participants should refer to the specific deadlines shown below.

 Registering for the exam:

-- Register for the exam by paying a $100 exam fee in December–March (for the May exam) or in June–September (for the November exam);
+- Register for the exam by paying a $100 exam fee in December–April (for the May exam) or in June–October (for the November exam);

-- Schedule an exam date with Prometric up to two days before the exam administration window opens.
+- Schedule an exam date with Prometric up to two days before the exam administration window opens; and